- Most (80 to 90%) sexual assault victims are assaulted by someone they know.

 - Survivors may think they won’t be believed or may even be blamed by police, courts, and friends.

 - Many victims/survivors find an immediate coping strategy in indulging in the denial that the assault ever occurred in the first place.
 Without the acknowledgement of the sexual assault, they find temporary relief from their experiences.
 However, this relief will not last, and will most likely affect their healing in the future.

 - Also, if the assailant was an intimate partner or close friend, victims/survivors may feel torn between their personal violation from the experience and their love for the assailant.
 They do not want to get their loved one in trouble.
 Especially in these cases, victims/survivors may feel that they are to blame for the assault, and therefore do not feel validated or entitled to making a report.

-- Do not shower, urinate, change clothes (including undergarments), brush teeth, bathe, douche, or straighten up the area until the medical and legal evidence has been collected.
+- Do not shower, urinate, change clothes (including undergarments), brush teeth, bathe, or douche until the medical and legal evidence has been collected.